 Multimodal Endoscopy

-Obtaining real-time information about tissue health is essential to effectively diagnose and treat disease.
-The Multimodal Endoscopy Core investigates imaging of tissue structure, composition and physiology with high speed, contrast, sensitivity and spatial resolution.
+Obtaining real-time information about tissue health is crucial for effectively diagnosing and treating diseases.
+The Multimodal Endoscopy Core at UC Irvine Beckman Laser Institute & Medical Clinic investigates imaging of tissue structure, composition and physiology with high speed, contrast, sensitivity and spatial resolution.
 Researchers develop multiple imaging technologies, such as fiber-based micro-endoscopic Optical Coherence Tomography (OCT), Multiphoton Microscopy (MPM) and Coherent Anti-stokes Raman Scattering (CARS) as clinical tools.
-These optical techniques are useful on their own, and when used in combination, they can vastly improve the diagnosis and management of complex diseases.
+These optical techniques are valuable individually and, when combined, can significantly enhance the diagnosis and management of complex diseases.